-In the following sections and chapters of the course, you will learn important properties of the different functional groups that allow you to deduce the appropriate choices for the individual steps in reaction mechanisms.
+In this course, you will learn important properties of the different functional groups that allow you to deduce the appropriate choices for the individual steps in reaction mechanisms.
 To help you accomplish this, as new mechanisms are introduced throughout the rest of the book, we will label each mechanistic step as one of the four mentioned here when appropriate, emphasizing the common features between even complex mechanisms.
 When you are able to predict which of the above choices is(are) the most appropriate for a given step in a mechanism, you will then be able to push electrons correctly without relying on memorization.
-At that point, you will have taken a major step toward mastering organic chemistry!
+At that point, you will have taken a major step toward mastering organic chemistry.